-UNDP will mobilize one individual consultant (IC) to support accelerator programme phase.
-Duties and responsibilities of the assignment are as follows;
+UNDP will mobilize one individual consultant (IC) to support accelerator program to be replicated in Uganda and Bangladesh.
+This expert will closely work with Accelerator Design expert where duties and responsibilities of the assignment are as follows;

-Activity Duties &Responsibilities Deliverables Expected # of Days Inception Phase -Review SDGIA first phase documents will be reviewed -Communication with implementing partners (UNTB, MFA, UNDP as well as recommended partners from pilot countries) -Review Prodoc and develop updated AWP Fact Finding Report Updated Annual Work Plan 10 days Implementation Phase Scoping for the pilots in Uganda and Bangladesh Preparing the application ground rules Finalization of the selection criteria Consultation with potential entrepreneurs.
-Accelerator Preliminary Design & Comparison Report (All reports will be covering relevant annexes, like MoMs, recommendation notes, evaluation papers etc) 20 days Program Design & Curriculum development Consultation with potential entrepreneurs Building an Outreach Network Evaluation of application documents Finalization of the selection Advising short listed entrepreneurs Accelerator Interview Report & Network Mapping (All reports will be covering relevant annexes, like MoMs, recommendation notes, evaluation papers etc) 20 days Founders will be Enrolled and Accelerated through the programs Recommendations for prototyping Recommendations for scale up selection committees a Metrics Driven Decision Making Structure will be customized for founders Progress Report (All reports will be covering relevant annexes, like MoMs, recommendation notes, evaluation papers etc) 20 days Lessons Learned Documented - Reflection of the lessons learned for final strategy.
-Draft Lessons Learned Report 10 days Recommendation notes prepared - Recommendation notes for communication activities -Draft notes on communication/advocacy activities 5 days
+Activities Duties &Responsibilities Deliverables Expected # of Days Implementation Phase Scoping for the pilots Preparing the application ground rules Finalization of the selection criteria Accelerator Preliminary Design & Comparison Report (All reports will be covering relevant annexes, like MoMs, recommendation notes, evaluation papers etc) 15 days Program Design & Curriculum development Consultation with potential entrepreneurs Building an Outreach Network Evaluation of application documents Finalization of the selection Advising short listed entrepreneurs Accelerator Interview Report & Network Mapping (All reports will be covering relevant annexes, like MoMs, recommendation notes, evaluation papers etc) 20 days Founders will be Enrolled and Accelerated through the programs Recommendations for prototyping Recommendations for scale up selection committees a Metrics Driven Decision Making Structure will be customized for founders Bi-monthly Progress Reports (All reports will be covering relevant annexes, like MoMs, recommendation notes, evaluation papers etc) 40 days Lessons Learned Documented - Reflection of the lessons learned for final strategy. -Lessons Learned Report 10 days

-^{}Further details of duties and responsibilities shall be shared with IC at the time of contract signature.
+^{}Further details of duties and responsibilities shall be shared with the IC at the time of contract signature.
 Both actions will be implemented for respective pilots in Bangladesh and in Uganda in close coordination with PB members and local focal points.